sbellodev/sbellodev/README.md

 - 🌱 I'm learning **Software Architecture**, decision making and thought process to gain wider and abstract knowledge of coding.

 - 💬 Feel free to ask me about my personal coding projects in my free time.
 I also often tinker with various gadgets, build bots, create scrapers, or develop tools for my day-to-day needs.
+  - [BoomerYTDownloader](https://github.com/sbellodev/boomerytdownload) - From Youtube Playlists to MP3 files in .NET.
   - [Animal Browsing](https://github.com/sbellodev/animalbrowsing) - Website that shows lists and info about items of Animal Crossing: New Horizons.
   - [Michiapp](https://github.com/sbellodev/michiapp) - Website tinder-like to meet and know other pet-owners.
   - [Finance bot](https://github.com/sbellodev/finbot) - Telegram bot that alerts when to buy or sell.